bsmith89/longev-mgen/doc/submission.md

 It is an apparent subcluster of the larger family defined by K21557, and in many cases is encoded directly upstream of _susC_ in putative PULs which consider likely to have affinity for alpha-glucans.
-In B1, two of the
+In B1-A and B1-B, two of the
 three putative starch PULs encode a member of Opf01144, and it is similarly located in PULs with starch-active CBM and GH domains in B2 and B5.
-In addition, of the seven MAGs reconstructed by Ormerod _et al._ that encode a member of this cluster, five of them are classified to the alpha-glucan guild.
+In addition, of the seven MAGs constructed by Ormerod _et al._ that encode a member of this cluster, five of them are classified to the alpha-glucan guild.
 It is plausible that members of Opf01144 share a